We're Here to Serve You

 Intangible: Unlike Property Damage Insurance, where material or “tangible” property is insured (such as buildings, equipment, office contents, stock etc.), Business Interruption, (or Loss of Income) Insurance insures an “intangible” products like future expenses and future income.

 What is insured?
-Business Income Insurance begins where Property Damage Insurance ends, covering the loss of earnings attributed to a disaster.
+Business Interruption Insurance begins where Property Damage Insurance ends, covering the loss of earnings attributed to a disaster.
 While operations are completely, or partially, stopped during the replacement or rebuilding of the property.
 This coverage assures the business of funds to help return it to the financial position it would have been in if no loss had occurred.

 Business Interruption reimburses a business owner for lost profits and continuing fixed expenses during the time that the business must stay closed while the premises are being repaired following an insured loss, such as a fire.